arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 * No problem of lost messages when Rails app is restarted during deploy because messages are kept in a separate long-living process which is not restarted.
-* Communication between middle process and external webservice can use a different, more reliable protocol such as HTTP.
+* Communication between middle process and external web service can use a different, more reliable protocol such as HTTP.

 ### Problems